nup002/Mathboard/docs/source/Components and tools.rst

 by hand.
 These include the 16 switches, the microcontroller, and the status LED.
 These components are all through-hole mounted and are simple to solder.

-TODO: Add images of the PCB
+TODO: Add an image of the PCB

 3D printed components
 ---------------------